 The Music Studio Organ

 The Sanctuary building Music Studio houses a two-manual, ten rank, mechanical action Flentrop Organ.
-Built in Zaandam, Holland, the instrument was imported to the U.S. and installed in the Charlotte home of Henry and Daisy Bridges in 1968.
+Built in Zaandam, Holland, this instrument was imported to the U.S. and installed in the Charlotte home of Henry and Daisy Bridges in 1968.
 Mr. and Mrs. Bridges donated it to Covenant Presbyterian Church in 2010, and David Nelms of Pipe Organs of the Carolinas relocated the instrument to the Music Studio.
 The instrument serves as a practice instrument as well as a rehearsal instrument for small ensembles and soloists.

 Covenant Presbyterian Church's tower houses a 48-bell cast bell carillon and one pealing bell.
 The bells, which range in size from 22 pounds to 3,300 pounds were cast in Holland by Petit Fritsen.The original "A" bell was the gift of Mrs. Arnold Smith.
 Forty-one additional bells were given by Mr. and Mrs. James Barnhardt and their sons, James and Sadler, as a memorial to Alan Wilson Hayers, Jr. Later bells were donated by Mrs. Arnold Smith, Dr. George Culbreth and his mother, Mrs. C.B.
 Culbreth, Mrs. Robert Moore, Mrs. Charles Barnhardt, and the family of Richard Ramey and his mother, Mrs. Robert Ramey.
 Other bells were given in honor of individuals, whose names are inscribed on the bells along with those of the donors.
 A memorial plaque bearing the names of all those honored and their donors was placed in the north gallery stairwell as part of Covenant's 50th anniversary celebration.
 Covenant's memorial carillon was dedicated on Sept.
 18, 1966, with a recital by the famed carilloneur Wendall Westcott of Michigan State University.
 On Jan.
 11, 2001, the Low D#" was hoisted to the tower and installed by the Verdin Company of Ohio.
 The bell and a new Clavier were given in memory of George T. and Adelaide S. Williams by George M. and Sarah E. Williams, and George E. and Sylvia M. Williams.